wandrille-hubert/DefaultAzureCredential-Samples/AzureGraphSample/README.md

 # AzureGraphSample

-This sample demonstrates the usage of the new [Azure.Identity](https://www.nuget.org/packages/Azure.Identity) package and utilizing to authenticate with the Microsoft.Graph package.
+This sample demonstrates the usage of the new [Azure.Identity](https://www.nuget.org/packages/Azure.Identity) package and utilizing it to authenticate with the Microsoft.Graph package.
 In this case, this console app demonstrates the usage of [DefaultAzureCredential](https://docs.microsoft.com/en-us/dotnet/api/azure.identity.defaultazurecredential?view=azure-dotnet) to be able to then query the Microsoft Graph api and return a list of applications.
 The sample can be run both locally as well as deployed to Azure.
 To begin, fill in the SubscriptionId.

 ## Local Run